Operating Mechanisms That Actually Drive Delivery

 • How is progress communicated?

-Dashboards, RAID logs, and trackers aren’t bureaucracy; they’re visibility tools.
 Designed well, they free leaders to focus on what matters instead of chasing updates.

-• Are these forums driving outcomes or just updates?
+• Are these forums driving outcomes — or just updates?

-• Do we need all these meetings — or better data?
+• Do we need all these meetings, or better data?

 • Are the right people in the room?

 When executives show up prepared, ask the right questions, and follow through, it signals that delivery matters.
+When they don’t, the organization follows their lead.

 Closing Thought

-Operating mechanisms are the PMO’s most powerful lever for driving performance.
 They create rhythm, discipline, and trust — converting ambition into measurable outcomes.

-The organizations that deliver consistently aren’t just more talented.
 They’re more intentional about how they operate.

 Strategy sets direction.